brettneese/brettneese.xyz/posts/2019-03-12/k8s lab notes.md

 The DB_USERNAME in this example is also being overriden using environment variables to "brett," instead of whatever is specified in that file.

-After submitting a PR for these changes, the next step for me will be to finally spin this up in Minikube on my machine.
+After submitting a PR for these changes, the next step for me will be to pfinally spin this up in Minikube on my machine.